goingforbrooke/arbiter/README.md

                         - "Times are in unix epoch format.
 Implement appropriate errors for impossible requests."
                 - ~~? `amount` exceeds total capacity of cluster at zero utilization?~~
 - [x] wire up evaluator and RESTful API
-- [ ] **Times are in unix epoch format.
+- [x] **Times are in unix epoch format.
 Implement appropriate errors for impossible requests.**
     -  ? convert to unixtime object ASAP instead of `int`
     -  ? `start_time` and `end_time` are unix seconds
         - add test
         - throw informative error
     - hmmm
-        - ? disallow negative period start or end (never going to reserve to 1970)
+        - ? disallow negative period start or end (never going to reserve before 1970)
+        - Since there's no maximum or minimum number of seconds before or after Jan 1, 1970, could we'll accept everything from Jan 1, 1870  to 100 years from now
         - start times before now()
             - allow historical?
+                - decision:
-                - decision: **no b/c no one wants to reseve history**
+                    - **no b/c no one wants to reserve history**
+        - plan
+            - write to-fail API tests
+                - negative `start_time`
+                -
+            - disallow all negative submissions to RESTful API with change from `i64` to ?`u32`
+                - allow for reservations up to 100 years in the future
+- [x] Only allow start times if `now()` or in the future
+    - add `ensure` check to rezzy eval to see if `start_time` happens after `now()`
+        - error "can't be in the past"
+    - error implemented here b/c scheduler's server time is more precious than REST API's time
+        - used to decide `now()`
 - [ ] ?
 Return more specific REST API scheduling errors and handling
     - **Implement scheduling and error handling for non-viable requests.**
     - [ ] non-viable requests